nooraldeen97/java-fundamentals/README.md

 4- **Inheritance and composition:**

-In the inheritance folder I have 2 classes : <br>
+In the inheritance folder I have 2 classes and 1 interface : <br>
 - *Restaurant*: In this class there is a constructor to define the variables and there are getters and setters<br>
 there is an array list to store all the reviews for a restaurant.<br>
 - when a review is added the stars for that restaurant is going to change according to the average of the stars<br>